Safford Park Community Preservation Act Project

 1963 Scapbook from the Wollaston Garden Club project at Safford Park.

-Throughout late 2013 and early 2014 preparations began for the Safford Park Preservation Project, starting with the clearing of some diseased trees and invasive species.
-Sandblasting and repointing of the granite retaining wall was performed.
+"Throughout late 2013 and early 2014, preparations began for the Safford Park Preservation Project, starting with the removal of diseased trees and invasive species.
+The granite retaining wall was sandblasted and repointed.

 Clara Yeomans tree planed by then Councilor Kevin Coughlin in memory of Clara's years of service to her community. (~8 years prior to the CPA project)

-The Wollaston Garden Club took on the important task of beautifying the North West corner of the park over the course of 2015.
-Civic Beautification Chairs Jo Costello, Ann Foresman and Kathleen Ceurvels lead the effort at Safford Park, and members Carol Fischer, Ruth Griffin, and others from the club assisting.
-After a study of the area and design work, the club repurposed some unused granite blocks to frame in a multi seasonal garden area at the corner of the park.
-The Park and Forestry Department leveled the location, placed the granite blocks in place, and delivered the compost to the location at the location and the Wollaston Garden Club began their work.
-Pink Knockout Ross line the back row, and ground cover was planted in the front corner.
-Grasses will be planed in the middle in the spring of 2016 as the cold weather subsides.
-Water facilities were installed for garden irrigation.
+"The Wollaston Garden Club took on the important task of beautifying the northwest corner of Safford Park throughout 2015.
+Civic Beautification Chairs Jo Costello, Ann Foresman, and Kathleen Ceurvels led the effort, with assistance from club members Carol Fischer, Ruth Griffin, and others.
+After studying the area and completing design work, the club repurposed unused granite blocks to frame a multi-seasonal garden in the park’s corner.
+The Quincy Parks and Forestry Department leveled the site, positioned the granite blocks, and delivered compost to the location, enabling the Wollaston Garden Club to begin their work.
+Pink Knockout Roses were planted along the back row, with ground cover added to the front corner.
+Grasses were scheduled to be planted in the middle in the spring of 2016, once the cold weather subsided.
+Water facilities were also installed for garden irrigation.

-Safford Park was reopened on August 31st, 2015 with a ribbon cutting ceremony and a family movie night at the park.
-Neighbors attended to celebrate the park’s reopening to the neighborhood.
-Mayor Thomas Koch praised the project as a community effort, including members of the Wollaston Hill Neighborhood Association and the City’s Park and Forestry Department, with contributions from the Wollaston Garden Club.
+"Safford Park reopened on August 31, 2015, with a ribbon-cutting ceremony and a family movie night.
+Neighbors gathered to celebrate the park’s return to the community.
+Mayor Thomas Koch praised the project as a collaborative effort, highlighting the contributions of the Wollaston Hill Neighborhood Association, the City’s Parks and Forestry Department, and the Wollaston Garden Club.